 Step 2: Configure the HTTP listener

-In this topic, select HTTP.
+In this example, select HTTP.

 - Round-Robin (RR): Requests are evenly and sequentially distributed to backend servers.

-Select whether to enable session persistence.
+Specify whether to enable session persistence.

 - Insert cookie: You only need to specify the cookie timeout period.